 STATE PRE-K AND HEAD START ENROLLMENT AS PERCENTAGE OF TOTAL POPULATION

-† Estimates children in special education not also enrolled in state pre-K or Head Start.
+† Some Head Start children may also be counted in state pre-K. † Estimates children in special education not also enrolled in state pre-K or Head Start.

 QUALITY STANDARDS CHECKLIST